percona/pmm/docs/backup/mongodb-backup/create_PITR_mongo.md

 PMM introduced the option to create PITR Backups for MongoDB in version 2.23, as part of the larger Backup Management feature.
 This implementation in PMM uses Percona Backup for MongoDB (pbm) behind the scenes.

 Percona Backup for MongoDB is a distributed, low-impact solution for achieving consistent backups of MongoDB sharded clusters and replica sets.
-Starting with PMM 2.32, restoring PITR backups is available for backups based on pbm ≤ 2.0.1.
+Restoring PITR backups is available for backups based on pbm ≤ 2.0.1.
 To restore PITR backups, make sure you have pbm ≥ 2.0.1 installed.

  Percona Backup for MongoDB supports [Percona Server for MongoDB](https://www.percona.com/software/mongodb/percona-server-for-mongodb) and MongoDB Community ≤ 3.6, with [MongoDB Replication](https://docs.mongodb.com/manual/replication/) enabled.
 For more information, see the [Percona Backup for MongoDB documentation](https://docs.percona.com/percona-backup-mongodb/installation.html).